djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+22 Mar 2013 | [Google Killed Me](http://amywilentz.tumblr.com/post/44228865923/google-killed-me) -- Amy Wilentz perfectly captures why I distrust Google and no longer use any of their services (save the occasional youtube vid, which I'm almost off thanks to new.myspace.com).
+Must-read piece - and pass it on.

 21 Mar 2013 | That feeling where you can't wind down because you're so freaking excited?
 That.

 21 Mar 2013 | Lot of you have written to ask why New York?
 This is my answer.
 The final scene of the final episode of Six Feet Under.